shanbin/sbt-clover/README.md

 addSbtPlugin("com.github.shanbin" %% "sbt-clover" % "0.0.1")
 ```

-A single task to run tests with instrumented sources and generate XML and HTMl reports
+A single task to run tests with instrumented sources and generate XML and HTML reports

 ```
 sbt clover:clover